 Hyperbaric oxygen therapy is used with people who have reduced oxygen flow to their brain.
-It has been used by people with autism spectrum disorder (ASD).
+It has been used by autistic people.

 What is hyperbaric oxygen therapy used for?

-Supporters claim that hyperbaric oxygen therapy improves language, social skills, eye contact and level of awareness in people with autism spectrum disorder (ASD).
+Supporters claim that hyperbaric oxygen therapy improves language, social skills, eye contact and level of awareness in autistic people.